syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/combo-box/virtual-scroll.md

 ## Binding remote data

-The Combobox component supports the retrieval of data from remote data services with the help of the `DataManager` component, triggering the `actionBegin` and `actionComplete` events, and then updating the list data.
+The Combobox supports the retrieval of data from remote data services with the help of the `DataManager` component, triggering the `actionBegin` and `actionComplete` events, and then updating the list data.
 During virtual scrolling, additional data is retrieved from the server, triggering the `actionBegin` and `actionComplete` events at that time as well.

 The following sample displays the OrderId from the `Orders` Data Service.